papr8ka/-lwjgl-basics-wiki/Batching-Rectangles-and-Lines.md

 In Photoshop, I added a small 4x4 white square to the corner of my font texture atlas: see [here](https://github.com/mattdesl/lwjgl-basics/blob/master/test/res/ptsans_00.png).
 I then grabbed it with a TextureRegion.
 We also could have created a 1x1 white `GL_NEAREST` Texture with a ByteBuffer (see [here](https://github.com/mattdesl/lwjgl-basics/wiki/Java-NIO-Buffers)), but having multiple textures would not allow us to take advantage of our SpriteBatch.

-You can see the utility methods used in [RectTest](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/RectTest.java) to draw lines and a rectangle:
+Here are a couple of utility methods for rendering lines and rectangles:

 ```java
 void drawRect(int x, int y, int width, int height, int thickness) {